DrPierreChang/django_projects/README.md

 ### Hello World
-My first django web site that was created according official django tutorial and deployed on pythonanewhere.com
+My first django web site that was created according to official django tutorial and deployed on pythonanewhere.com